lgugelmann/HD6301_thing/asm/README.md

 ## Programs

 See `programs.s` and the `programs/` folder.
 Follow the examples in those files for how to add a new one.
-You baiscally need to both include the program in `programs.s` and also add it to the program registry in that same file.
+You basically need to both include the program in `programs.s` and also add it to the program registry in that same file.

 ## Memory map